kc1r74p/ZWIFT_Rainmeter_Plugin/README.md

 ```

 4. Edit settings.inc and add your Rainmeter credentials
-    - Todo: encrypt password on disk/use Windows credentials manager...

 5. Restart Rainmeter Process and active Skin
     - This may lag at start due to the fetching of all activities
-    - Todo: Think about async data fetching storing for fast display/reload...

 6. (Optional) Adjust Bar.ini or create new skin based on provided values

 ## Contribute
 There are currently some bad performance limits with the way the data is fetched for each meter, this should be refactored to async fetch data and store it so that reloads are fluid and non blocking.